 Add your chopped onion towards the last 10 minutes of cooking.

 Salt and pepper is always classic in any egg dish, but you can also use garlic powder, paprika, onion powder, or even Montreal Steak Spice Seasoning.

 For the eggs, make four wells in the potatoes to crack your eggs into.
 Sprinkle shredded cheddar on top of it all and cook until desired.
 Cover the pan if you want poached eggs.

 That’s it!
 I hope you enjoy this dish as much as we do.

 Gluten-Free Breakfast Hash

-Sprinkle eggs with a pink of paprika seasoning.
+- Sprinkle eggs with a pinch of paprika seasoning.
 Serve immediately.